abhin4v/abhin4v.github.io/posts/twt-notes-1.md

 ## Conclusion

 I'm still in the process of reading the book and I'll post the notes for the rest of the chapters in a later post.
-For now, you can discuss this post on [lobsters], [r/haskell] or in the comments below.
+For now, you can discuss this post on [lobsters], [r/haskell], [hacker news], [twitter] or in the comments below.

 [`Functor`]: https://hackage.haskell.org/package/base/docs/Prelude.html#t:Functor
 [`Contravariant`]: https://hackage.haskell.org/package/base/docs/Data-Functor-Contravariant.html